Application and Future Perspectives of Keratin Protein Extracted from Waste Chicken Feather: A Review

 poultry biomass, keratin, purification, cosmetics, biomedical applicationAbstract

-In the present review, we have focused on the utilization of keratin from poultry bio-mass.
-Keratin is a tough, fibrous protein that is mostly found.
-There are millions of tonnes of keratin-containing biomass produced by the food sector, particularly the meat market, slaughterhouses and wool industry.
-These proteins which make up the byproduct of keratin contain between 15-18% of Nitrogen, 2-5% of sulphur, 1.20% of Fat and 90% of Protein.
-It is an eco-friendly and economical method for the production of uniaxially and randomly oriented polymeric products.
-The chemical and mechanical techniques can be utilized right away to make a wide range of cosmetics, lotions, shampoos, hair conditioners and biomedical items.
-The natural protein is better suited for usage on or application to human hair and skin.
-In the present study, various sources of keratin, purification and separation of keratin from organic waste have industrial application and their future perspectives have all been discussed.
+In the present review, we focus on the utilization of keratin from poultry biomass.
+Keratin is a tough, fibrous protein that is predominantly found in various biological materials.
+Millions of tonnes of keratin-containing biomass are produced annually by the food sector, particularly the meat industry, slaughterhouses, and wool processing.
+These keratin byproducts contain 15-18% nitrogen, 2-5% sulfur, 1.20% fat, and 90% protein.
+Keratin extraction represents an eco-friendly and economical method for producing both uniaxially and randomly oriented polymeric products.
+The extracted protein can be chemically and mechanically processed to create diverse cosmetic products (lotions, shampoos, hair conditioners) and biomedical materials.
+Naturally derived keratin is particularly suitable for human hair and skin applications.
+This study comprehensively examines various keratin sources, purification methods, and separation techniques from organic waste, along with their industrial applications and future prospects.

 Downloads